-- Assists our board in fulfilling its oversight responsibilities by: - establishing, in conjunction with management, programs regarding operational and regulatory compliance and sound business ethics - overseeing our relationships with our principal regulatory authorities - reviewing matters relating to our employee compliance education, training and communications with the objective that our policies and procedures on regulatory compliance and ethics are properly disseminated, understood and followed - monitoring and reviewing our activities with the objective that regulatory requirements and high standards of business and personal ethics are communicated and are being met by the Company, its employees and its business partners
+COMPLIANCE COMMITTEE Primary Responsibilities: Members: Rose J. Hudson (Chair) Anita M. Fontenot Frank L. Walker James E. Yegge, M.D.
+The compliance committee is a committee of the board of Assists our board in fulfilling its oversight responsibilities by: establishing, in conjunction with management, programs regarding operational and regulatory compliance and sound business ethics o overseeing our relationships with our principal regulatory authorities o reviewing matters relating to our employee compliance education, training and communications with the objective that our policies and procedures on regulatory compliance and ethics are properly disseminated, understood and the Bank followed • All members are independent as defined in the director independence standards of NASDAQ o monitoring and reviewing our activities with the objective that regulatory requirements and high standards of business and personal ethics are Meetings in 2023: 4 communicated and are being met by the Company, its employees and its business partners

-- Assists our board in fulfilling its oversight responsibilities by: - overseeing our compensation arrangements for our executive officers and directors - reviewing and approving our overall compensation structure, policies and programs (including benefit plans) to ensure that our compensation structure appropriately incentivizes our executive officers and other employees and otherwise meets our corporate objectives, including not encouraging excessive risk-taking - reviewing and providing guidance on our human resource programs - reviewing management selection and overseeing management succession planning - setting the compensation payable to our Chief Executive Officer and our other named executive officers - administering our equity incentive plans and other incentive compensation plans
+COMPENSATION COMMITTEE Primary Responsibilities: Members: James E. Yegge, M.D.
+(Chair) Suzanne O. Middleton Andrew C. Nelson, M.D.
+Assists our board in fulfilling its oversight responsibilities by: overseeing our compensation arrangements for our executive officers and directors oreviewing and approving our overall compensation structure, policies and programs (including benefit plans) to ensure that our compensation structure All members are independent as defined in the director independence standards of NASDAQ Each member is a "non-employee director," as defined in Rule 16b-3 promulgated under the Exchange Act In determining the independence of each member, the board also considered the factors in Nasdaq Rule 5605(d)(2) appropriately incentivizes our executive officers and other employees and otherwise meets our corporate objectives, including not encouraging excessive risk-taking o reviewing and providing guidance on our human resource programs o reviewing management selection and overseeing management succession planning Meetings in 2023: 6 o setting the compensation payable to our Chief Executive Officer and our other named executive officers o administering our equity incentive plans and other incentive compensation plans

-NOMINATING AND GOVERNANCE COMMITTEE

-Andrew C. Nelson, M.D.
-(Chair) Robert Chris Jordan Julio A. Melara

-• All members are independent as defined in the director independence standards of NASDAQ

-- Assists our board in fulfilling its oversight responsibilities by: - selecting and recommending to the board persons for election as directors and committee members - advising the board with respect to board composition, including independence, procedures and committees - reviewing and administering our corporate governance policies - leading the board in its annual review of the performance of the board and management - considering whether the candidate possesses the necessary qualifications and qualities to serve on our board - reviewing the size and composition of the board as a whole and recommending to the board any appropriate changes, with the objective of maintaining appropriate balance of knowledge, experience, skills, expertise and diversity - overseeing our political and charitable giving programs - reviewing and assessing the adequacy of the codes of business conduct and/ or ethics applicable to our directors, officers and employees and recommending any desirable changes to the board - assisting management in the preparation of the disclosure in our annual proxy statement regarding director independence and the operations of the nominating and governance committee
+NOMINATING AND GOVERNANCE COMMITTEE Primary Responsibilities: Members: Andrew C. Nelson, M.D.
+(Chair) Robert Chris Jordan Julio A. Melara All members are independent as defined in the director independence standards of NASDAQ Meetings in 2023: 2 Assists our board in fulfilling its oversight responsibilities by: o selecting and recommending to the board persons for election as directors and committee members o advising the board with respect to board composition, including independence, procedures and committees o reviewing and administering our corporate governance policies o leading the board in its annual review of the performance of the board and management o considering whether the candidate possesses the necessary qualifications and qualities to serve on our board o reviewing the size and composition of the board as a whole and recommending to the board any appropriate changes, with the objective of maintaining appropriate balance of knowledge, experience, skills, expertise and diversity o overseeing our political and charitable giving programs o reviewing and assessing the adequacy of the codes of business conduct and/or ethics applicable to our directors, officers and employees and recommending any desirable changes to the board o assisting management in the preparation of the disclosure in our annual proxy statement regarding director independence and the operations of the nominating and governance committee